Skip to content

 running_stale_threshold_ms is based on missing runner heartbeats, not total task duration.
 Long tasks remain healthy as long as they continue heartbeating.
 After user code returns, the child marks the task as finalizing before the parent writes the terminal result.
 The reaper will not recover that task until finalizing_stale_threshold_ms has also elapsed.

-For workflow tasks, the recovery loop also detects when workflow_tasks is stuck non-terminal while the underlying task is already terminal, and triggers the normal completion path.
-Task finalization is two transactions — the task is marked terminal first, then the workflow DAG is advanced — so a task can be terminal for a brief moment while its workflow progression is still in flight.
-The reaper waits crashed_worker_recovery_grace_ms (default 10s) before recovering such a task, so it does not race a healthy finalizer; only a genuine crash in that gap is recovered (after the grace plus one reaper sweep).
+For workflow tasks, terminalization records the owed workflow progression in a transactional outbox as it moves the task to history, and the reaper consumes those records.
+Task finalization is two transactions — the task is terminalized first, then the workflow DAG is advanced — so a progression can be owed for a brief moment while its finalizer is still in flight.
+The reaper waits crashed_worker_recovery_grace_ms (default 10s) before consuming such a record, so it does not race a healthy finalizer; only a genuine crash in that gap is recovered (after the grace plus one reaper sweep).
 This grace is independent of the heartbeat-coupled thresholds.
 See Heartbeats & Recovery for details.

 Two heartbeat types: